lateef-amer/Mine/README.md

 # Mine
-its start repository on Githup, I'm ready to cooperate  with other to help us thanks every one
+its starts repository on Githup, I'm ready to cooperate  with other to help us thanks every one